The Backlog and Team Backlog modules help you manage product development, rank development items, and plan development cycles.

 - Add BDD (Behavior-Driven development) specifications.
 For details, see Create BDD specifications.

 As you work in the Backlog module, follow these work phases:

 |Build the product backlog||

 Add epics, features, user stories, quality stories, defects, and tests.
-When you complete or update the list, rank items.

 |Plan a release||